awsdocs/amazon-sqs-developer-guide/doc_source/sqs-temporary-queues.md

 The `AmazonSQSTemporaryQueuesClient` class turns all queues it creates into temporary queues automatically\.
 It also creates host queues with the same queue attributes automatically, on demand\.
 These queues' names share a common, configurable prefix \(by default, `__RequesterClientQueues__`\) that identifies them as temporary queues\.
 This allows the client to act as a drop\-in replacement that optimizes existing code which creates and deletes queues\.
 The client also includes the `AmazonSQSRequester` and `AmazonSQSResponder` interfaces that allow two\-way communication between queues\.

-## Request\-Response Messaging Pattern \(Virtual Queues\)<a name="request-reply-messaging-pattern"></a>
+## Request\-response messaging pattern \(virtual queues\)<a name="request-reply-messaging-pattern"></a>

 The most common use case for temporary queues is the *request\-response* messaging pattern, where a requester creates a *temporary queue* for receiving each response message\.
 To avoid creating an Amazon SQS queue for each response message, the Temporary Queue Client lets you create and delete multiple temporary queues without making any Amazon SQS API calls\.
-For more information, see [Implementing Request\-Response Systems](working-with-messages.md#implementing-request-response-systems)\.
+For more information, see [Implementing request\-response systems](working-with-messages.md#implementing-request-response-systems)\.

 The following diagram shows a common configuration using this pattern\.

 ![\[A diagram of the request-response pattern used with Amazon SQS.\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/sqs-request-response-pattern.png)

-## Example Scenario: Processing a Login Request<a name="example-scenario"></a>
+## Example scenario: Processing a login request<a name="example-scenario"></a>

 The following example scenario shows how you can use the `AmazonSQSRequester` and `AmazonSQSResponder` interfaces to process a user's login request\.

-### On the Client Side<a name="process-login-request-client-side"></a>
+### On the client side<a name="process-login-request-client-side"></a>

 ```
 public class LoginClient {